310mc/https-310mc.github.io-tl/source/_posts/stella_maris/epilogue.md

 {% bubble Konata serious %}
 However, Mother is family to Kanata-sama, right?

-If you’d like, how about you meet with Mother before returning to the mainland?
+If you’d like, how about you meet with Mother before returning to the Japan mainland?
 I believe her mental state has stabilized a fair amount now, so you may be able to have a proper conversation with her.

 She may tell you about who I am, or other things you’d like to know.